Shareholders’ disputes and other company litigation:

 Konamaneni v Rolls-Royce

-LLP and partnership disputes
+LLP and partnership disputes:

 Andrew has a well-established practice in LLP law, particularly internal disputes within LLPs, which requires expertise in both company law and traditional partnership law, although LLP law is a distinct area of its own.
 He brings his vast experience of shareholders’ disputes in the company context to this new area.
 LLPs are to a large extent in this context ‘companies in disguise’.

 F&C v Barthelemy